blackducksoftware/ohloh_api/reference/contributor_fact.md

 The project collection request supports the standard [collection request parameters](/README.md#collection-requests), with the following details:

 + __query__
     If supplied, only ContributorFacts with a matching `contributor_name` will be returned.
-Ohloh account names are not matched.
+Open Hub account names are not matched.
 + __sort__
     ContributorFact collections support the following sort options:
     - __name__